Inspiring Doctrinal Innovation (IDI)

 Background

-The IDI essay contest is a cooperative effort between The LeMay Center and AUiX to accelerate innovation in Air Force doctrine by encouraging Airmen of all ranks and AFSC’s to read, internalize, and debate Air Force doctrine in professional writing and discourse.
+The IDI essay contest is a cooperative effort between The LeMay Center and AUiX to accelerate innovation in Air Force doctrine by encouraging Airmen and Guardians of all ranks and AFSC’s to read, internalize, and debate Air Force doctrine in professional writing and discourse.

 How To Participate